 Wordplay might seem a bit lighthearted to be associated with depression, but it’s not.
 If you suffer from depression, think about the words ‘suffer’ and ‘depression’, for example.

-We bandy such concepts about without thinking.
+We use these words without thinking.
 That’s careless, but more importantly, it can limit you in subtle yet powerful ways.
 Words have meanings and they influence you ‘behind the scenes’.
 When you change the words you can begin to change your experience.
 Although I have used the term ‘wordplay’, this is not ‘play’ at all; it goes to the heart of how we experience our lives.

 (Warning: Some people get twitchy about this idea.
 They say it’s ‘just semantics’ or ‘playing with words’ in an effort to invalidate the well-proven concept that words affect how we think and feel.

 That’s like saying that Beethoven is ‘just music’ or ‘playing with notes’ as a reason for not listening.
-It gives an opinion, but not a reason so reject Beethoven).
+It gives an opinion, but not a reason to reject Beethoven).

 That’s why it’s a good idea to find different words for your depression, ones which describe the experience more accurately but also in a less damaging way.
 Once you’ve done that, start experimenting with other words which are even more benign, and see how you feel.

-PS: If you get stuck, refer to a theasaurus:
+PS: If you get stuck with this wordplay, refer to a theasaurus: